 What is particularly alarming about the new tactic of branding one’s political opponents as intolerant, discriminatory or bigoted is that what follows easily is the declaration that we who have been declared extremists are told what we say is now “hate speech.”
 Almost everything Jesus says in Saint Matthew’s Gospel chapters 5 through 7 could be condemned today by someone as “hate speech.”

 Too often the people who claim to be able to read the minds of other people and thus can denounce them as bigots are prepared to say in the next breath not only are your opinions not welcome, but neither are you any longer.

 For example, earlier this year, we heard demands that Father Greg Shaffer, Catholic Chaplain working with Catholic students and faculty at the Newman Center at George Washington University, be subjected to a disciplinary investigation at the University for having given voice to the Church’s teachings on human sexuality and marriage in the course of providing spiritual direction to Catholic students at the Newman Center.
-In 2010, Professor Kenneth Howell was actually fired from the University of Illinois at Urbana-Champagne for pointing out that in the long-standing Judeo Christian tradition rooted in the Scriptures held sacred by that tradition, marriage was considered to be something between a man and a woman.
+In 2010, Professor Kenneth Howell was actually fired from the University of Illinois at Champaign-Urbana for pointing out that in the long-standing Judeo Christian tradition rooted in the Scriptures held sacred by that tradition, marriage was considered to be something between a man and a woman.
 Action was taken against him on the grounds that this was “hate speech.”

 Different people may bring various points of view to an issue, and therefore, discussion is the forum for collecting information, sharing opinions, weighing opposing positions and then rationally and reasonably coming to some judgment for the common good.
 When discussions occur within the secular community, the assumed context is called civil discourse and it should not be stifled by gratuitous charges of discrimination against those who hold differing positions on an issue.